 Manufacturers aren’t meeting digital demands.

 The moral of the story?
-Digitalisation gives us an opportunity, but we’re not fully taking advantage of it.
+Digitalization gives us an opportunity, but we’re not fully taking advantage of it.

 Are trade shows delivering the right results?